 As you approach the area of the Great lake (artificial lake), you can spot Monsaraz on top of a hill with its castle at one end.

 You have to park before entering the fortifications.

 There is a large carpark on the hill on the way to the fortifications.

 You will enter via the gate 'Porta da Vila'.

 But before that, enjoy the magnificent views of the Alentejo region and the Great lake.
 The intense blue has a good contrast against the dry land.

-And you can stop at visitor center close to the gate to get a map of Monsaraz Portugal.
-With it you can learn a few Monseraz Facts:
+And you can stop at the visitor center close to the gate to get a map of Monsaraz.
+With it you can learn a few Monsaraz facts:

 - Due to its strategic location, Monsaraz has been occupied since the prehistoric times

 - It has a rich history and was fought over many times

 - Some of its fortifications are straight and tall from the 12th to 14th centuries while others are Vauban style defenses from the 17th century